Rajasthan — History, Culture, Geography and the Pink City

 City Palace

-Located in the center of Jaipur, the City Palace remains the residence of the royal family.
+Located in the centre of Jaipur, the City Palace remains the residence of the royal family.
 It includes a museum, gardens and a grand Durbar Hall.

 Jal Mahal